13 Incredible NYC Christmas Photo Spots You Can’t Miss

 Since most of the NYC Christmas photo spots are located in Manhattan, more specifically Midtown Manhattan, I would start looking at hotels in that area.
 If you don’t mind spending more time commuting, you can also stay in Lower Manhattan or in the Upper East Side or Upper West Side.

-If you’re interested in knowing more about the neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City that includes 10 amazing neighborhoods with lots of useful tips and information about each area.
+If you’re interested in knowing more about the neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City which includes 9 amazing neighborhoods with lots of useful tips and information about each area.

 Below you can find my top picks for where to stay in New York in December.